eezstreet/SWATEliteForce/README.md

 - Drastically improved the layout of commands in the Classic Command Interface (CCI)
 - Added the ability to assign the currently selected tab to an officer, team, or Element.
 - You can now assign the current loadout to an officer, team, or Element.
-- Pepper spray now shows the number of reserve cans when equipped
+- Pepper spray now shows the number of reserve cans when equipped (press the Pepper Spray hotkey to swap canisters once one is depleted)
 - Reorganized DEPLOY command sub-menu
 - Suspects will fire upon hostages twice as quickly.
 - Pepper spray now takes a moment or two to affect targets, like CS gas does.